Group size: 1 - 16 persons

 - Accommodation based on double/twin room sharing, breakfasts included;

-- Sightseeing tour program in each country with local English-speaking guides;
+- Sightseeing tour programme with local, English-speaking guides;

 - Entrance tickets to sights as per itinerary;